eubinecto/idiomify_deprecated/delieverables/draft_4.md

   - e.g. that paper (Cho) - LSTM +

 > how are you going to do it and why?

+- (maybe show a diagram here!)

-**Idiomify takes the distributional semantics approach, but levarages Word2Vec only to establish a strong baseline.**.
+**Idiomify takes the distributional approach but solely leverages Word2Vec.**
-- We don't have extensive access to WordNet.
-- just average the word vectors, and use SVD.
+- why? to push Word2Vec to its limits.
+How much can we get from distributional semantics, without inverted index, graphs and LSTM's?
+- why no graph-based approach? - we don't have "IdiomsNet", so this approach is not feasible.
+- why not inverted index? - this is a completely viable approach, but w
+- why not use LSTM? why depend solely on Word2Vec?
  - a great justification: *A simple but tough-to-beat baseline for sentence embeddings*.
-- e.g. in the case of
+- e.g. Revisit the situation in **Figure 1**. phrase_vector = takes an average of all the words, then apply svd.

 ### 3.2.
 Vectorizing idioms (600)
 > why are we doing this?